tothradoslav/dan/README.md

 ## Why?
 * very fast (100x - 1000x faster than manipulating regular JS dates with dayjs)
-* values are JSON-able (just a number)
+* dans are JSON-able (just a number)
 * human-readable when stored (in DB or files)
 * easy and performant date comparisons or manipulations (e.g. sorting, start < end, etc.)
-* simple functions, no need to create objects, no chaining, result is always a number (dan), unless asked to be formatted
+* simple functions, no need to create objects, no chaining, return value is always a number (dan), unless asked to be formatted
+* zero dependencies
 * only for julian calendar

 ## When to use?